-So you've planned a visit to Louisiana but it doesn't coincide with the date of Mardi Gras?
-Well, too bad you'll miss the state's signature celebration, but you can still get a taste of the color and pageantry that accompany this spectacular annual extravaganza.
+So you've planned a visit to Louisiana but it doesn't coincide with the dates of Mardi Gras festivities or you want to learn a little something before the big day?
+Get a taste of the color and pageantry that accompany this spectacular annual extravaganza by visiting one of our many Mardi Gras Museums.

 In New Orleans—the home of the largest Mardi Gras celebrations in North America—don't miss Mardi Gras World.
 This huge warehouse along the Mississippi River welcomes visitors for tours of the giant floats, figurines, costumes and Carnival decor used in the parades and mardi gras balls of the city's most famous Mardi Gras krewes.
 Take your time, the scenes are breathtaking.